ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

    passing the wrong pointers to `memcpy`.
 Let the BLAS library detect errors if it wants.

+We favor Option 2, because it gives the C++ library freedom not to call the BLAS.

-## Function argument aliasing and zero scalar multipliers
+### Function argument aliasing and zero scalar multipliers

 Summary: